explor4268/yt-spam-comment-buster/README.md

 | English | [Indonesian](README.id.md) |
 |-|-|

-Blocks YouTube spam comments that contain special characters that are likely to be spam and blocks UTTP spam comments using Google Apps Script.
+Blocks YouTube spam comments that contain special characters that are likely to be spam using Google Apps Script.

 > [!NOTE]
 > This guide is for content creators, and also moderators.
 You can refer to this [guide](https://gist.github.com/explor4268/bdbd4012cb408ea89ec6b3f5cfde38be) if you want to stop spam comments from appearing in YouTube comments section.

-TODO:
+Project TODO:
-- [ ] Scan for replies (more API quota usage)
+- [ ] Scan for replies (more API quota usage).
+Required to block spam replies such as UTTP spam.
 - [ ] Save deleted comments to a spreadsheet
 - [ ] User-friendly way to restore deleted comments
 - [ ] Maybe make a friendly user-interface for this